Last Updated: October 18, 2024

 It’s crucial to pick the right person or service to fulfill your registered agent obligations.
 While it’s perfectly legal to appoint a friend or family member to fill this role or serve as your own agent, it isn’t always a good idea.

-Look at it this way: your friends or family are probably going to go on vacation, get sick, or run errands sometime.
+Look at it this way: your friends or family are probably going to go on vacation, get sick, or run errands sometimes.
 So your agent, whether intentionally or not, might not be present, and the process server wouldn’t be able to find them.
 In that case, the legal action against you could go forward without you even knowing about it.

 You could also lose your good standing in the state.
 In severe cases, you might even face administrative dissolution.